-We own properties in 27 states that are leased to 33 different operators.
-(1)

-Includes three MC developments with a total of 168 units, as combination ALF and MC development with 81 units, and a SNF development with 143 beds.
-Includes two school properties and four parcels of land held-for-use.
-(2)
+We own properties in 26 states that are leased to 31 different operators.
+Includes three MC developments with a total of 168 units, a combination ALF and MC development with 81 units, and a SNF development with 143 beds.
+Includes one school property and four parcels of land held-for-use.